togiberlin/ui-ux-designer-roadmap/README.md

 - Existent triggers: A few weeks ago, I saw the Apple Watch advertisement (**spark**).
 I've got a friend, who's also a runner and highly enthusiastic about the tracking/analytics feature (**facilitator**).
 This morning, I saw a runner in the park with an Apple Watch (**signal**).
 - Resulting behavior: I go to the Apple Store.
 After checking out it's features and overall user experience, I make the decision to buy the Apple Watch sports model.

-### Understanding the Decision Making Process: Stephen Wendel's CREATE Action Funnel
+### Understanding the Decision Making Process: The CREATE Action Funnel
 ![CREATE action funnel](https://www.nirandfar.com/wp-content/uploads/2014/08/Screenshot-2014-08-23-11.51.05.png)

 *Referenced from [https://www.nirandfar.com/wp-content/uploads/2014/08/Screenshot-2014-08-23-11.51.05.png](https://www.nirandfar.com/wp-content/uploads/2014/08/Screenshot-2014-08-23-11.51.05.png)*